MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 ## Use literal values

-You can type a literal value into any variable input field instead of selecting a variable from the menu.
+Instead of selecting a variable from the menu, you can type a literal value into any variable input field .

 :::image type="content" source="media/authoring-variables/set-variable-to-literal.png" alt-text="Screenshot showing the use of literal values for action inputs.":::